 2019 saw Tom representing Australia at the U23 and Senior World Championships after a dominant domestic season.
 At the 2019 U23 World Championships, Tom showed his dominance by winning the K1 1000m convincingly.
 He was also a member of the Gold Medal K4 500m team.

 The opportunity to learn from someone who has been there and who has experienced the ups and downs of elite competition and can share their lessons learned with me is simply priceless.
 I look forward to making the most out of this opportunity and I thank everyone involved for their consideration.
-I hope to one day be able to mentor others to help them chase their dreams no matter how big.”
+I hope to one day be able to mentor others to help them chase their dreams no matter how big.” – Tom on being selected as a 2020 Scholarship Holder

-“Very grateful to have the opportunity to help guide Tom through the challenges he faces as an athlete.
+Mentor Grant Hackett spoke about his opportunity to Mentor Tom.
+“I’m very grateful to have the opportunity to help guide Tom through the challenges he faces as an athlete.
 Providing perspective through experience allows any athlete a greater chance of reaching their full potential.”

-“What well deserved recognition of our up and coming paddling star Tom Green to be chosen for support through one of Australia’s most prestigious scholarship programs.
+“What well deserved recognition of our up-and-coming paddling star Tom Green to be chosen for support through one of Australia’s most prestigious scholarship programs.
 Working with an athlete and role-model like Grant Hackett will be a great opportunity for Tom to continue to grow both as an athlete and as a person.

 The Sport Australia Hall of Fame scholarship tops off an amazing season for Tom.
 In an impressive last few weeks he has won two gold medals at the U23 canoe sprint world championships, made the K1 final in only his second senior world championships final and secured a quota place for the Olympic Games for Australia through his performance.
 We are confident that this scholarship will be a fantastic opportunity to progress his career even further.”